 - If you are using a homemade broth, make sure to skim out the fat.
 This is very common when you are making a chicken stock, you will notice oil coming out from the chicken.
 This will make the soup greasy.
 If you are using store-bought, then you can use it as is.

-- Once the broth reaches a boil, remove from heat or close the stove.
-Use a fork or whisk to stir the broth in a circular motion, while slowly pour the whisked eggs into the soup to create egg ribbons.
+- Once the broth reaches a simmer, use a fork or a whisk to stir the broth in a circular motion, creating a “whirlpool”.
+Then slowly pour the whisked eggs into the soup as you continue stirring to create egg ribboons.

 If you like this recipe, please give the “Like” button below a click or leave me a comment.
 I would love to hear from you.
 Don’t miss up coming easy and delicious recipes, click on the “Follow” button before you go!♥